 How to Make a Glowing Plastic Jack O’ Lantern Totem

 Start by drilling a hole in the bottom center of each of the plastic jack o’ lanterns.
-If you do not have a drill or 1″ hole drill bit, to cut a hole with scissors or a knife.
+If you do not have a drill or 1″ hole drill bit, carefully cut a hole with scissors or a knife.
 The hole should be big enough to slide over your garden stake plus a little extra for pulling the string of lights through.

 Decide where the glowing plastic jack o’ lantern totem will stand and pound the stake into the ground.
 Since the totem is lightweight, about 1 foot into the ground should do it.
-Leave about 1 foot of the stake to be above the stacked jack o’ lanterns to help hold the hat on.
+Leave about 1 foot of the stake to be above the stacked jack o’ lanterns to hold a witch hat on.

 Starting with the bottom jack o’ lantern, begin threading your lights through the hole.
 Make sure to leave the extra cord hanging out so you can plug it in.

 Place the first jack o’ lantern onto the metal stake.

 Leave a small number of lights in the first jack o’ lantern and thread the string lights through the next jack o’ lantern.
 Place onto the metal stake.

 Repeat until all plastic jack o’ lanterns are on the stake.
 Make adjustments to the string of lights as needed to space them evenly through the pumpkin buckets.